 More Secure Encryption

-Advantage servers and clients support table encryption using an industry standard 160-bit encryption algorithm.
+Advantage servers and clients support table encryption using an industry standard 160-bit encryption algorithm by default.
+It is also possible to use AES encryption if desired.
 In addition to encrypting the data in the table, if the table is an ADT database table, the table’s field headers are also encrypted.
 Individual database tables can be either completely encrypted or not encrypted.
-All encrypted database tables are encrypted with a single password that is stored in the database.
-This password can be set and changed by the data dictionary administrator before any database table is encrypted.
+When using the default encryption, all encrypted database tables are encrypted with a single password that is stored in the database.
+When using AES encryption, encrypted tables and the dictionary files are encrypted with key data generated from the dictionary password.
+The table password for the default encryption can be set and changed by the data dictionary administrator before any database table is encrypted.
 The table encryption password is securely stored in the data dictionary and it is automatically available to the users who are properly authenticated by the Advantage server to access the database.
 In other words, there is no need for the end user or the application to remember the table encryption password to access the encrypted database tables.

 A view is a virtual table that is not physically stored in the database, but appears exactly like a "real" table.
 A view can contain data from one or more tables or other views and is used to store often-used queries or query sets in a database.
 Views can be updateable views or read-only views.
 By giving users access rights to the views, but not giving them rights to the base tables, views can also provide a limited means of security.
 For example, a view can be defined to only allow the user to see certain columns in a table while hiding the data in other columns that contain sensitive information.
 View functionality is available with both ADT and DBF tables.